Larapinta Trail current conditions

 This page has the latest information on conditions of the Larapinta Trail.

-Walkers must carry and refer to quality maps, and pay attention when walking through burnt areas.
+Pay attention when walking through burnt areas.

 The photographs above show the new shelters built at Hugh Gorge and the Section 4/5 junction on the Laparinta Trail.